iscbelgon/cse15l-lab-reports/lab1.md

 After the installation of Visual Studio code, we will be using it to remotely connect to a server using our course-specific account that we found earlier.

 For me, since I am on windows, I downloaded and installed:

 [Git for Windows](https://gitforwindows.org/)

+I then went in Visual Studio code and set the terminal to use `bash` by default.

 ## Trying Some Commands